pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 Parameter | Description
 --------- | -----------
-url | the url that you want Pneumatic event notifications to be sent to
+url | the url that you want Pneumatic to send event notifications to

 <aside class="notice">